PHONE: Call (352) 392-1161

 – Summer: M–F 8am–4:30pm

 Currently enrolled students can make an appointment with the SHCC’s registered dietitian for nutrition education and counseling in Nutrition Services, located on the first floor of the the Infirmary Building.
 The health fee included with tuition covers patient financial responsibility associated with most SHCC office visits.

-Call your assigned Primary Care Team or (352) 392-1161 to schedule an appointment.
+Call your assigned primary care team or (352) 392-1161 to schedule an appointment.
 You will need to bring your current insurance card and a completed Nutrition Questionnaire to your first appointment.
-Call to cancel or cancel online at least 24 hours out to avoid a no-show fee.

 During the first session we will begin an assessment, discuss nutrition recommendations and help you develop a plan to achieve your nutrition goals.
 After this, you are eligible to schedule follow-up appointments.